carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 There were two good reasons which drove me to pick up an UI Components library:

-- To create simple UI components which are accessible, responsible and with a consistent design is tricky and time consuming.
+- To create simple UI components which are accessible, [responsive](https://material-ui.com/guides/responsive-ui/#responsive-ui) and with a consistent design is tricky and time consuming.
 - It has SVG set of [Material Icons](https://material-ui.com/components/material-icons/).
 [Budget Tracker] allows to create categories defined by a name and a selectable icon, so this icon set was really convenient.

 There are some **drawbacks**, not very important in my opinion, maybe the most annoying for me is the first one:

-- Jest Snapshots + Material UI: The snapshots are generated with Material UI class names, but classes order might not be deterministic, so a test might pass in your local host but not in CI host.
+- [Jest Snapshots](https://jestjs.io/docs/en/snapshot-testing) + [Material UI]: The snapshots are generated with [Material UI] CSS class names, but CSS classes order might not be deterministic, so a test might pass in your local host but not in [CI] host.
 They are working on solve [this issue, more info at github](https://github.com/mui-org/material-ui/issues/14357).
 - Performance: There are some performance [issues in Github](https://github.com/mui-org/material-ui/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+performance).
 During last months, whilst I've been using this library, I can say they are working hard on fix them and bring new features.
 - UI components libraries are complex and do quite a lot work, so most of them are quite heavy.
 [Material UI bundle size weights: 304.2kB minified](https://bundlephobia.com/result?p=@material-ui/core@4.5.2).
 You can find some [recommendations to reduce bundle size at Material UI website](https://material-ui.com/guides/minimizing-bundle-size).